Per-Plexing Synology

 Handbrake Subtitle Defaults window

 However, if a foreign language is spoken at some point in the film, HandBrake can perform a scan of the source title to try and detect if portions of the title are in a foreign language.
-If it detects this, it will add the appropriate (English) subtitle track automatically.
+If HandBrake does detects this, it will force the appropriate (English) subtitle track to be seen automatically.
+I’ve discovered that with problem titles (Avatar), that specifying the Burn-In Behaviour of Foreign Audio Preferred, else First did the trick of ensuring the desired outcome.

 Video Encoding